ROCm/AMDMIGraphX/README.md

 Next configure cmake.
 The hcc or clang compiler is required to build the MIOpen/HIP backend kernels:

-If the [script](https://github.com/mvermeulen/rocm-migraphx/blob/master/scripts/build_prereqs.sh) is called to install the script, MIGraphX can be build as:
+If the script [buiild_prereqs.sh](./tools/build_prereqs.sh) is used to install the dependencies, all dependencies are installed at default locations.
+Then MIGraphX can be build as:
 * In ROCm3.3:

 ```
 CXX=/opt/rocm/bin/hcc cmake ..
 ```

 * In ROCm3.7 or later releases:

 ```
 CXX=/opt/rocm/llvm/bin/clang++ cmake ..
 ```

-If the dependencies were installed in the folder "depend" using rbuild, the `CMAKE_PREFIX_PATH` needs to be set to the same dependency directory (full path are needed here.) as:
+If the above rbuild command was used to build and install the dependencies, then all dependencies are in the folder "depend", and the `CMAKE_PREFIX_PATH` needs to be set to the same folder "depend" (full path are needed here.), and the command is:

 * ROCM3.3:

 ```
 CXX=/opt/rocm/bin/hcc cmake -DCMAKE_PREFIX_PATH=$(amdmigraphx_dir)/depend ..

 ```
 * ROCM3.7 or later releases: